Ryde Pier was a group of three separate piers:

 – an electric tramway pier (now gone)

-Designed by John Kent of Southampton, the construction started in 1813 and completed in 1814.
-The pier was constructed to solve the problem of embarkation and disembarkation from the ferries.
+Ryde Pier was completed in 1814 to solve the problem of embarkation and disembarkation from the ferries.
 Originally built of timber, to a length of 1,740ft (527m) and 12ft (3.6m) wide.

-A second horse drawn ‘tramway’ pier was built alongside the existing structure, opening in 1864.
-This proved to be of little success later to be replaced by electric trams.
+A second horse-drawn ‘tramway’ pier was built alongside the existing structure, opening in 1864 and later being replaced by electric trams.

 In this 'you may also like' section we attempt to answer what else can I do?
 Here you have a list by order of being the closest some more beaches, things to see and do, places to eat and upcoming events.